lizbur10/blog_cli/README.md

 # BostonEvents

-This is a refactor of my CLI Project to add a database.
-It was done as an exercise and is both incomplete and not entirely well constructed in places -- enter at your own risk!!
+This is a refactor of a CLI Project I did for Flatiron School.
+I added a database and made some improvements to the user interface.
+It was done as an exercise -- adding a database to an application like this doesn't make much sense.

 ![](cli_app_demo.gif)